Environmental Impact Assessment (EIA) reports for forestry projects

-Scottish Forestry has a statutory duty to consider proposals for the following forestry projects:
+We've a statutory duty to consider proposals for the following forestry projects:

-- afforestation (planting of new woodlands);
+- afforestation (planting of new woodlands)

-- the construction and maintenance of forest roads and quarries.
+- the construction and maintenance of forest roads and quarries

-The landowner must submit an EIA Report that sets out how the project will deal with the significant environmental effects.
-We will assess the EIA Report and also seek the views of interested parties.
-We will then decide whether or not to grant consent for the proposals taking account of any responses we have received during our consultations.
-We will notify all interested parties about our decision.
+The landowner must submit an EIA report that sets out how the project will deal with the significant environmental effects.
+We'll assess the EIA report and also seek the views of interested parties.
+We'll then decide whether or not to grant consent for the proposals taking account of any responses we have received during our consultations.
+We'll also notify all interested parties about our decision.